chef/chef-web-docs/chef_master/source/resource_remote_directory.rst

 Example
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-This section contains a more detailed example of how the chef-client manages recursive directory structures:
+This section contains a more detailed example of how Chef Infra Client manages recursive directory structures:

 * A cookbook named ``cumbria`` that is used to build a website
 * A subfolder in the ``/files/default`` directory named ``/website``